 And that’s why I’ve decided to test the waters of Amazon . . . after all, that’s where most readers flock to search for books . . . isn’t it!

-Also I loved that the uploads of my manuscript went all very well, and that the procedures to do so were easily chunk down for non-tech-savvies to go through their procedures without a single stress.
-I can say that they are clearly the professional type, although that’s all very expensive in terms of Mauritian currency… loll.
+Also I loved that the uploads of my manuscript went well, and that the procedures to do so were easily chunk down for non-tech-savvies to go through their procedures without stress.
+I can say that they are clearly the professional type.

 But as I always say and think about — if I don’t try, how will I know.
 So, let’s try and see what adcomes of this whole new chapter of my new career as an independent author.